SylwiaGo/arkanoid/README.md

 A very simple Arkanoid game written in Python using the Pygame Zero library.

-Based on code from https://github.com/shantnu/arkanoid-clone with with a few improvements.
+Based on code from https://github.com/shantnu/arkanoid-clone with a few improvements.

 The images are from from https://www.kenney.nl/.